-The University of Notre Dame Australia is a national Catholic university that hosts more than 11,000 students across its campuses in Fremantle and Broome in Western Australia, in Sydney in New South Wales and in seven clinical schools in NSW and Victoria.
+The University of Notre Dame Australia is a national Catholic university with more than 11,000 students studying across its campuses in Fremantle and Broome, Western Australia, and Sydney in New South Wales.
+The university also has seven clinical schools around regional NSW and Victoria.

-The University’s approach to higher education prepares students to navigate the challenges of an ever-changing work environment by encouraging them to question, to ‘see beyond’ and view the world from a totally new perspective.
+The university aims to empower a new generation of ethical leaders and help prepare students to navigate the challenges of an ever-changing work environment by encouraging them to view the world from a new perspective.

-Creative and critical thinking are at the core of each degree program at Notre Dame, an approach that prepares students for a fulfilling and reflective life.
-It also gives Notre Dame students an edge in the workforce, as reflected in results from the Federal Government’s Quality Indicators for Learning and Teaching (Qilt.edu.au).
+Critical thinking is at the core of each degree at Notre Dame, an approach that equips students for a fulfilling life, as well as a successful career.
+It also gives Notre Dame students an edge in the workforce, as reflected in results from the Federal Government’s Quality Indicators for Learning and Teaching (qilt.edu.au) suite of surveys.

-The University’s personalised admission process is based not only on a prospective student’s academic record but also takes into account personal qualities, motivation to study, potential to succeed and contribution to school, sports or community life.
+The university’s unique, personalised admissions process is based not only on a prospective student’s academic record, but also takes into account personal qualities, motivation to study, potential to succeed and community contributions.

 Students apply direct to the university.
 Visit notredame.edu.au.